- The South China Sea in High Resolution

 The U.S.–ASEAN Eminent Persons Group provided independent recommendations to leaders on how to significantly enhance U.S.–ASEAN ties.

 The United States–Association of Southeast Asian Nations Eminent Persons Group (U.S.–ASEAN EPG) was announced by President Barack Obama and the 10 ASEAN heads of state in November 2011 during the third U.S.–ASEAN summit in Bali, Indonesia.
-The Center for Strategic & International Studies (CSIS) Sumitro Chair for Southeast Asia Studies was named secretariat for the U.S.–ASEAN EPG by the U.S. Department of State.
+The Center for Strategic & International Studies (CSIS) Southeast Asia Program was named secretariat for the U.S.–ASEAN EPG by the U.S. Department of State.

 President Obama nominated three U.S. members of the EPG: